TomPrint/Toolman/readme.txt

 03/01/23 - add link to item from workeritem
 - add link to item from workerItem
 - show item purchase date in workerItem table

+04/01/23 - backend for item searchbar
+- create root for searchbar
+- crate findItems in itemController
+- tests in postman